duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 my $references = $line[5] || '';

 # You can reference related topics here, which get turned into links in the Zero-click Info box.
-# On the perl example, e.g. Perl Data Language
+# On the perl example, e.g., Perl Data Language
 # You would do: [[Perl Data Language]]
 # If the link name is different, you could do [[Perl Data Language|PDL]]
 my $see_also = $line[6] || '';